 Identifying Measures of Performance and Achieving Conservation Targets (IMPACT)

 The IMPACT program targets a portion of NMBCA funding on a group of particularly threatened Neotropical migratory birds with the goal of achieving a measurable biological improvement in these species over the next 5-10 years.
 Twenty-five to 30 percent of available NMBCA funding will be dedicated in support of projects that propose to address these species and shorebird initiatives as outlined in these instructions.
 The remaining 70-75 percent of funds will be dedicated in support of the traditional NMBCA program, where conservation projects addressing any Neotropical migratory bird species are eligible.

 Download the IMPACT Program Fact Sheet (751.3KB)

-If you would like to receive important announcements about NMBCA (about three times per year, via e-mail) or if you have questions about the NMBCA program, please contact us.
+If you have questions about the NMBCA program, please contact us.

 Hablamos español.
 Falamos portugués.
 Wir sprechen Deutsch.